FreetailHackers/prime2016/README.md

 Keep up your personal project commits by keeping your Git-Garden alive!
 This project renders your commit streaks on each of your individual projects as small flowers that grow taller as your commit more.

+It includes a web-interface to render your garden in a pretty way as well as a CLI to check the status of a single local repository.

+Water your garden with those commits!

 Getting Started
 ---------------